Resume-of-Glen

 Group, Lynchburg, VA

-I was in the new products design group where I participated
+I was in the new products design group where I participated in the

-was the "Porta-mobil 450" transceiver.
-This was a portable, hand-held,
+the "Porta-mobil 450" transceiver.
+This was a portable, hand-held, 15 Watt

-intermodulation specs.
+specs.

-Zeus Antiballistic Missile, Kwajalein,
+Zeus Antiballistic Missile, Kwajlein,

 Marshall Islands

-In the early sixties, I worked for Western Electric/Bell Labs
+In the early sixties, I worked for Western Electric/Bell Labs on the

-used on the island.
+on the island.

 GE,